Reynolds Advance College Academies

 - The ACA Career Coach builds relationships with the ACA students.
 ACA career coaches are relationship builders.
 Each career coach gets to know the students and is better able to match opportunities and interventions to particular students.
 The relationship between the career coach and the ACA student begins in the 9th grade year and continues until the student graduates from the program

 - The ACA Career Coach is the link to the college for ACA students, parents, and local school district personnel.
 In most instances, the ACA career coach will be the Reynolds employee most familiar to the ACA student.
-Thus, the career coach can help students identify appropriate college resources, (such as the testing center or the academic support center) act as an intermediary between the student and other departments of the college, (such as the Office of Dual Enrollment or Admissions and Records) as well as act as a fountain of knowledge about Reynolds.
+Thus, the career coach can help students identify appropriate college resources, (such as the testing center or the academic support center) act as an intermediary between the student and other departments of the college, (such as the Office of Dual Enrollment or Office of the Registrar ) as well as act as a fountain of knowledge about Reynolds.

 - The ACA Career Coach is Knowledgeable.
 The Office of Outreach and Recruitment supports the efforts of the ACA career coaches through specialized training and resources.
 Though each ACA student only has one career coach, students benefit from the collective body of knowledge and experiences of all the ACA career coaches.